-Depreciation bonus regulations that the IRS issued on August 3 answer a number of questions that have been coming up this year in M&A and tax equity transactions.
+New depreciation bonus regulations that the IRS issued in September answer a number of questions that have been coming up in M&A and tax equity transactions.

-The tax reforms last December allow the full cost of equipment to be written off immediately rather than depreciated over time.
-This called a 100% depreciation bonus.
+A large tax-cut bill enacted in late 2017 allows the full cost of equipment to be written off immediately rather than depreciated over time.
+This is called a 100% depreciation bonus.

 Such a bonus may be claimed on equipment acquired and put into service after September 27, 2017.

 Equipment that straddles September 27, 2017 — it was acquired or was under a binding contract to be acquired before September 27 and is put in service after — qualifies for an immediate write off of from 50% to 30% of the cost, with the rest of the depreciation to be taken over time, depending on when the equipment is put in service.
 Straddle equipment qualifies for a 50% bonus if it was put in service in 2017, 40% in 2018, 30% in 2019 and 0% after that.

 The 100% bonus will end in December 2022, but then phase down at the rate of 20% a year through 2026.
 Most assets must be in service by then to qualify for any bonus.
 However, assets, like transmission lines, gas pipelines, and gas- or coal-fired power plants will have an extra year to get into service, but only the tax basis built up through the deadline without the extra year will qualify for whatever bonus applies.

 The 100% bonus can be claimed on both new and used equipment.
 However, the used equipment cannot be acquired from a related party, meaning from another company with whom the buyer has more than 50% overlapping ownership.

 Regulated public utilities do not qualify for a bonus.
 Real estate businesses have a choice: they can choose between a 100% bonus or being able to borrow without a new limit on interest deductions.